 9. Once Windows is running on Safe Mode, find the icon of MalwareBytes Anti-Malware.
 Double-click to launch the program.

-10. Choose Perform full scan on scanner's console to ensure that it thoroughly check the PC for any presence of VBS.Runauto.D and other forms of threats.
-Click the Scan button to start.
+10. Choose Threat Scan on scanner's console to ensure that it thoroughly check the PC for any presence of VBS.Runauto.D and other forms of threats.
+Click the Start Scan button to begin.

 11. Once the scan has completed, Malwarebytes Anti-Malware will issue a list of identified threats.
 Mark all threats and click on Remove Selected.